 A year later, when hostilities had ended, Charlie McCabe attended the first anniversary commemoration at Béal na Bláth.
 He is listed among the Army officers paying their respects.
 Also there were three who had been with him at the destruction of the Custom House – Tom Ennis, Jim Slattery and Specky Griffin.
 At that stage McCabe had been promoted to Commandant (although he was never gazetted) and posted to the Special Infantry Corps.

 In early February 1924 Comdt.
 McCabe was de-mobbed from the Army.
-His record recognises he actively served his country during the entire period from 1st April 1919 to 30 September 1923.
-He also received glowing references from Sean Ward, Bill Stapleton and Joe Shanahan.
+His pension recognises seven years in which he actively served his country during the entire period from 1st April 1919 to 30 September 1923.
+He also received glowing references from Sean Ward, Bill Stapleton, Charlie Dalton and Joe Shanahan.

 A great pity so little is documented about his activities in those momentous years.